Hamim-Hussain/Visualising-Earthquake-Data-with-Leaflet/README.md

 ## Conclusion

 The analysis of the USGS earthquake data highlights the ongoing seismic activity around the world.
 The findings emphasize the importance of monitoring and understanding earthquakes for effective disaster management and preparedness.
-By visualizing and analyzing earthquake data, we can gain valuable insights into the Earth's dynamics and contribute to scientific research.
-The development of interactive tools and visualizations, like the one created using Leaflet, HTML, CSS, JavaScript, and D3, facilitates public awareness and better comprehension of seismic events.
+By visualising and analysing earthquake data, we can gain valuable insights into the Earth's dynamics and contribute to scientific research.
+The development of interactive tools and visualisations, like the one created using Leaflet, HTML, CSS, JavaScript, and D3, facilitates public awareness and better comprehension of seismic events.
 Such tools can aid in educating the public, informing decision-making processes, and fostering a proactive approach towards mitigating the impacts of earthquakes.

 # Project Outline